Successfully loaded eyetools version 0.10.0

 from the analysis (as it does not form a complete bin which could skew

 analyses).
-As with AOI_time()
+As with AOI_time() you can specify either

 absolute or proportional time spent.